 In a statement, the local education bureau stated an investigation had found a pole dancing business had been invited into the kindergarten to perform.
 The statement added that the district believes the actions were not appropriate and the school has been asked to apologize to the students and the parents.
 Safe to say the school has a new principal, now.

 Well, this is certainly a way to welcome students back to school.
 At least Ms. Lai can open up her own pole dancing business now, right?

-This post was originally published on September 4, 2018.
+Editor’s note: This article was originally published on September 4, 2018.